 Father James Robinson

 Fr Seraphim Aldea is working to found the first Orthodox monastery in Scotland in over a thousand years.
 It has been an interesting journey!
-He'll be joining us Sunday, 4 February for Orthros, Divine Liturgy, and coffee hour.
-He'll be speaking to us in the nave at noon after coffee, and will then depart no later than 2:00 pm for Abbotsford airport.
+He joined us Sunday, 4 February for Orthros, Divine Liturgy, and coffee hour.
+He gave an absolutely great presentation.
 He is easily found in YouTube and Google searches.

 Here's a great link: https://mullmonastery.com/videos/kilninian-a-new-beginning/